openstack/api-sig/guidelines/http.rst

   MessageQueueTimeout from a failure to communicate with another service component, an IOError caused by a full disk, or similar error.

+.. note:: If an error response body is returned, it must conform to the :ref:`errors` guideline.

 HTTP Methods
 ------------